-Large Address Spaces Programs tend to require more and more mem-
+Large Address Spaces Programs tend to require more and more memory.

-ory.
 Swapping memory can help to support programs bigger than the

 actual size of main memory [TB14], but programs may also require more

 memory than the theoretical limit set by hardware and software.
 Modern